Sir Francis Bernard, 1st Baronet: Governor of Massachusetts

-Bernard's unpopularity continued through other tax measures, including the Sugar Act (1763) and the Stamp Act (1765).
-While the passage of both acts occasioned protest, the response to the Stamp Act included rioting in the streets, and united many factions in the province against the governor.
+Bernard's unpopularity continued through other tax measures, including the 1763 Sugar Act and the 1765 Stamp Act.
+While the passage of both acts occasioned protest, the response to the Stamp Act included street riots and united many factions in the colony against the governor.
 In 1767 the passage by Parliament of the Townshend Acts again raised a storm of protest in the colonies.
-In Massachusetts the provincial assembly issued a circular letter, calling on the other colonies to join it in a boycott of the goods subject to the Townshend taxes.
+In Massachusetts the general assembly issued a circular letter, calling on the other colonies to join it in a boycott of the goods subject to the Townshend taxes.
 Bernard was ordered in April 1768 by Lord Hillsborough, who had recently been appointed to the newly created office of Colonial Secretary, to dissolve the assembly if it failed to retract the letter.
-The assembly refused, and Bernard prorogued it in July.
+The assembly refused and Bernard prorogued it in July.